Luis-Tanese/osu-profile-stats/README.md

 # osu-profile-stats

 osu-profile-stats generates SVG cards displaying osu! profile statistics.
 Customize the cards' appearance and play mode preferences through URL parameters, and embed them directly into your website or README files.
-You can adjust size by using the height selection in your `img` tag.
-Default height is 200.

 ---